SamanthaYoong/Netflix-Pricing-Tier-LTV-Experiment-Merged-Test-of-Feature-Price-Impact/README.md

 - **H₁**: Premium tier boosts LTV by at least 10%, driven by:
           ≥ 10% increase in conversion rate
           ≥ 15% decrease in downgrade rate
-  	.. despite the higher monthly price of $29.99

 ---

 ## 📊 Experiment Design